hossein-lap/nvim/README.md

 # nvim

+> [!WARNING]
+> This README is not accurate anymore, don't pay attention to it

 Hos's neovim config

 I've created some modules for specific type of works, and I did my best to